Does Diatomaceous Earth Kill Bed Bugs?

 Pool-grade DE is not safe to use in bed bug removal.
 It triggered one person's asthma in our experiment.
 As mentioned above, DE is made from silica.
 It may seem harmless to the touch but it is not harmless to the mucosal lining of our respiratory tracts.
 When an asthmatic inhales DE, it can damage their nose, sinus, throat, bronchi, and bronchioles.

-Through my experiment with each family, I breathed in both food-grade and pool-grade DE.
-Even I felt the irritation of the pool-grade DE.
+Through my experiment with each family, I breathed in both food-grade and pool grade DE.
+Even I felt the irritation of this type of DE.
 On the other hand, no one became ill after using food-grade DE.

 The irritation caused by DE can be very dangerous with people who suffer from lung conditions and severe sinuses.
 If you want to use it, talk to your doctor about the risks.

 Mine was not a scientific study, and would have never met standards of one.
 Readers can draw their own conclusions.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Question: I have foam robber mattresses; do bed bugs hide in or around those?

 Answer: Bed bugs are attracted to the CO2 we breathe out.
 For us its a byproduct of cell respiration, but for bed bugs its a guide to where we are.
 Their nests are often built in proximity to the head of our beds.
 Regardless of what material our mattress is made of, they are likely to hide close to their prey.

 In regards to bed bugs, the difference between the two is the lack of seams on foam mattresses.
 If the foam mattress has large pores, bed bugs can hide inside of them.
 If there are missing chunks or damage, again its a hiding spot.